yishilin/trello_dingtalk/README.md

 * Trello (https://trello.com) is a great online task management tool.
 * DingTalk (https://www.dingtalk.com/) is a great enterprise IM platform which could have Talkbot(or Chatbot as you like) integrated.

+DingTalk has [an official trello bot](https://open-doc.dingtalk.com/docs/doc.htm?treeId=257&articleId=106436&docType=1) to integrate these two tools, but this project is trying to do much more:

 ### Highlight 1:
-This project tries to integrate these two tools:
-1) watch multiple Trello boards,
-2) dispatch the Trello notification of these boards to multiple DingTalk groups according to the configuration.
-3) the Dingtalk message will "@" all the card members in Dingtalk, it is useful for the communication in the team.
+1. This project is used in my team before the official trello bot could work,
+2. the official bot is not stable for a long time, see https://bbs.aliyun.com/read/308246.html
+3. This project is open source.

 ### Highlight 2:
+1. watch multiple Trello boards,
+2. dispatch the Trello notification of these boards to multiple DingTalk groups according to the configuration.
+3. the DingTalk message will "@" all the card members in DingTalk, it is useful for the communication in the team.
+(You need map the Trello UserID with DingTalk UserID first in the configuration)

+### Highlight 3:
 trello_dingtalk is designed for extension to support more Trello message type

 ## Screenshot